ravendb/docs/Articles/Raven.Documentation.Articles/articles/making-how-to-set-up-a-database-easy-for-nosql-document-database.markdown

 <img class="floating-right img-responsive" alt="making how to set up a database easy for nosql document database" src="images/fast-moving-cars.jpg" />

-The stakes couldn’t be higher.
+The stakes couldn't be higher.

 Your database is your pit crew.
 We keep the nuts and bolts of your engines running, and we work super-hard to keep you in the race.
 Even if you engineer your application for top performance, the wrong database can stall your work, forcing you to the back of the pack.
 The right database will add more horsepower, pushing you that much closer to the checkered flag.

 ## Vaulting You into the Pole Position (Top Seed)

-As a schemaless database, RavenDB start’s you coding a lot sooner.
-You don’t have to take into consideration setting up your schema when creating a NoSql database.
+As a schemaless database, RavenDB start's you coding a lot sooner.
+You don't have to take into consideration setting up your schema when creating a NoSql database.
 Our flexible model enables you to shift left and get started quicker.
-As you release newer builds, you don’t need to slow down to make repairs to your schema.
+As you release newer builds, you don't need to slow down to make repairs to your schema.

 An application evolves as your business discovers new types of information to collect, new ways to process it, and real returns in analyzing it.
 A schema can be a costly speed bump if every time you learn something new, you have to waste precious time retooling it.
 Our NoSql Document database keeps you powering ahead in the fast lane as you simply add new fields while in motion.